thoughtspot/thoughtspot.github.io/_app-integrate/JSAPI/about-JS-API.md

 -   Embed visualizations from ThoughtSpot in your Web page using iframes.
 -   Use the ThoughtSpot REST API to get data from ThoughtSpot and use it in your Web page.

-To use the JS API in your Web page, you must have the access and permissions to update the code of the web page or application.

 You can <a href="{{"/release/downloads.html" | prepend: site.baseurl }}" target="_blank">download the ThoughtSpot JavaScript library</a> from our Egnyte server.

+{% include note.html content="To use the JS API in your Web page, you must have the access and permissions to update the code of the web page or application." %}

 ## Browser Support